tiffany-simionescu/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions

+          - Hashing functions are designed to create hash tables for key / value data storage.
+You can input any data type and the output will always be a number.
+The same input will always return the same output, unless you modify the length of the hash table.
+A programmer has to be aware of possible collisions while creating a hashing function.
+The average runtime is O(1), the worst case is O(n)

 2. Collision resolution

+          - Collision resolution is a way to insure that the hash function is deterministic, or the prevention of different values being saved to the same key / index.
+You can use chaining to hold multiple values to a single key.
+You can also increase (or decrease) the size of the hash table based on the load factor, which will reassign key/value pairs.
+This method can be expensive, so it's best to only do this when necessary.

 3. Performance of basic hash table operations

+          - The average runtime is Constant O(1).

 4. Load factor

+          - Load factor is the number of items in a hash table divided by the total number of slots available.
+The load factor can help determine if the hash table is too large, too small or just right.
+When you change the size of the hash table based on the load factor's calculation, you can increase the chances of a collision resolution.

 5. Automatic resizing

+          - When the value of the load factor is 0.7 or greater, you should increase the size of the hash table to double it's size.
+When the load factor is 0.2 or less, you should decrease the size of the hash table by half it's size.
+These values are just average case scenarios and are not set in stone.

 6. Various use cases for hash tables

+          - Lookups - (phone book, DNS resolution, student records, library system)

+          - Duplicate Prevention - (storing users, voting system)

+          - Caching - (useful for servers when clients want to retrieve data and having the server not calculate which data to retrieve and/or send every single time)

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.